 Cast and crew

-Of wasted, love-slippery youth, yet life-affirming, joyous and breezy, it can be safely said that there will be no film like Premam for a long time.
+Of wasted, love-slippery youth, yet life-affirming, joyous and breezy, Premam is a fun watch.